dhellmann/pymotw-3/source/glob/index.rst

     :literal:
     :start-after: #end_pymotw_header

 The pattern matches every path name (file or directory) in the directory dir, without recursing further into subdirectories.
+The data returned by :func:`glob` comes in the order it is found, so the examples here sort it to make studying the results easier.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'glob_asterisk.py'))